March Madness BetMGM Bonus Code: Use SI1500 to Earn up to $1,500 in Bonus Bets

 Bet $10, get $150 in bonus bets in CO, MI, NJ, PA, and WV

-BetMGM is offering an alternative March Madness promotion for new users in Colorado, Michigan, New Jersey, Pennsylvania, and West Virginia.
-If your first bet wins, you’ll receive $150 in bonus bets on top of your cash winnings.
+BetMGM is giving new players in Colorado, Michigan, New Jersey, Pennsylvania, and West Virginia an exclusive March Madness offer.
+Place a $10 wager, and if it wins, you’ll collect an extra $150 in bonus bets along with your cash winnings.

-- As a new BetMGM user, you must create an account, use the bonus code SI1500, and deposit at least $10 to qualify for this promotion.
+- Sign up for a new BetMGM account, apply bonus code SI1500, and fund your account with at least $10.

-- To activate the offer, place a first bet of $10 or more at standard odds within seven days of registering.
+- To qualify, place a first bet of $10 or more within seven days of registering.

-- If your first bet wins, you’ll receive $150 in bonus bets in addition to your cash payout.
+- A winning first wager will earn you $150 in bonus bets on top of your standard payout.

-- Bonus bets cannot be withdrawn, must be used for wagering, and will expire after seven days if unused.
+- Bonus bets can only be used for wagering, are non-withdrawable, and will expire after seven days.

-- This BetMGM bonus offer runs through March Madness and expires on April 8, 2025, at 11:59 PM ET.
+- This promotion is available during all of March Madness and ends at 11:59 PM ET on April 8, 2025.

 Bet $10 to get a $150 bonus at BetMGM - CLAIM NOW